Est. reading time: 6 minutes

 A tip for running&coffee-loving Porto visitors

-One of our most successful signature tours is the 'coffee and nata' running tour.
+One of our most successful signature tours for groups is the 'coffee and nata' running tour.
 It combines four of our favourite things: running, history, coffee and Portuguese custard tarts!

 Of course you can just pick another running tour from our list and enjoy the ambience of any other Portuense historical coffeehouse (<listed here!) later in the day!